qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_get'></a>
 ## qri get

 Get elements of qri datasets

-### Synopsis
+#### Synopsis

 Get the qri dataset (except for the body).
 You can also get portions of the dataset: meta, structure, viz, transform, and commit.
 To narrow down further to specific fields in each section, use dot notation.
 The get command prints to the console in yaml format, by default.

 You can get pertinent information on multiple datasets at the same time by supplying more than one dataset reference.

 Check out https://qri.io/docs/reference/dataset/ to learn about each section of the dataset and its fields.

 <!--